Natalya Gorbanevskaya: Death

-In August 2013, Gorbanevskaya participated in a rally in Moscow to commemorate the forty-fifth anniversary of the invasion of Czechoslovakia.
-The rally was quickly dispersed by police, and ten participants (but not Gorbanevskaya) were taken into custody.
-They were released after international protests, especially from the Czech Republic.

 Awards

 In 2008, October, Gorbanevskaya received Poland's Marie Curie Award.
 The same year, Gorbanevskaya was nominated for the Angelus Central European Literature Award.

 On 22 October 2013 Gorbanevskaya received an honorary medal from Charles University in Prague for her lifelong commitment to the struggle for democracy, freedom and human rights.

 On 27 October 2014 Gorbanevskaya was awarded posthumously the highest Slovak award, the Order of the White Double Cross, for her lifelong efforts to defend democracy and human rights.